danieljfarrell/FVM/_sources/finite_volume_method.txt

 Naturally resolved Robin boundary conditions
 ********************************************

-Within the finite volume method Robin boundary conditions are naturally resolved.
+`Within the finite volume method Robin boundary conditions are naturally resolved <http://scicomp.stackexchange.com/questions/7650/how-should-boundary-conditions-be-applied-when-using-finite-volume-method>`_.
 This means that there is no need for interpolation or ghost point substitution (although these approaches remain possible) to include the boundary conditions because the flux at the boundary appears naturally in the semi-discretised equation.
 For example consider the semi-discretised equation evaluated at the boundary cell :math:`\Omega_1`,

 .. figure:: img/boundary_cell_FVM.png
    :scale: 50 %